 All babies cry.
 Some significantly more than others.
-However, even if your child never seems to stop crying (despite your best efforts to soothe them) this does not necessarily mean that they have colic.
-Colic is defined as babies that cry more than 3 hours a day, more than 3 days a week, for more than 3 weeks1.
+A fussier baby does not necessarily mean that they have colic.
+Colic is defined as babies that cry more than 3 hours a day, more than 3 days a week, for more than 3 weeks.

-If your child does have colic, it can be an frustrating and difficult experience for parents.
-It is stressful, upsetting, and can make bonding with your baby harder.
+If your child does have colic, it can be a frustrating and difficult experience.
+It is stressful, upsetting, and can make bonding with your baby feel harder.
 But rest assured that colic is just a phase.
-It starts around the age of 2 weeks and usually goes away on its own by 3 or 4 months, if not sooner1.
+It starts around the age of 2 weeks and usually goes away on its own by 3 or 4 months, if not sooner.

-If you think your baby has colic then first check with your doctor or healthcare provider to rule out any underlying medical issues that may be the cause of the crying.
+If you think your baby has colic, let your doctor know.
+They can rule out any underlying medical issues that may be the cause of the crying, such as acid reflux.
 If everything is okay on that front, here are a 5 tips for dealing with colic

 1- Soothe Your Baby With Motion